 Mold is extremely common as it grows in damp places, such as roofs, windows, pipes, or any previously flooded area.
-If you believe your house contains mold, reach out to a professional licensed company to inspect the air quality as it is highly dangerous to remediate.
-However, if you happen to be exposed to mold or develop mold toxicity symptoms, contact the Center for Occupational and Environmental Medicine immediately to help treat any of your personal mold-related illnesses.
+Visit The Center for Occupational and Environmental Medicine (COEM) immediately to help treat any of your personal mold-related illnesses.
+For more information, contact us today or schedule an appointment online.
+We are conveniently located at 7510 North Forest Drive North Charleston, SC 29420.

 Health symptoms of mold toxicity include: